WHITEPAPER

 The employment rates might significantly rise, creating up to 380 million jobs by 2030.

-In addition, the United Nations asserts that there are five key benefits which make alignment with the SDGs essential:
+In addition, the United Nations asserts that there are five key benefits that make alignment with the SDGs essential:

 What are the SDGs I should work on in my company?
 How can I achieve them?
 What is the most efficient methodology?
 These are just some of the most frequent questions when trying to achieve SDGs in companies.